Blueberry

 USES

-- High blood pressure.
-Most research shows that taking blueberry does not reduce blood pressure.
+- High cardiovascular health.
+Most research shows that taking blueberry does not reduce cardiovascular health.

 - Decline in memory and thinking skills that occurs normally with age.
 Some research shows that taking blueberry daily for 3-6 months might help improve some thinking and memory tests in adults over 60 years of age.
 However, most tests for thinking and memory do not change.
 If there is a benefit, it is probably small.